Discover more from The Shortcut

 Xbox Series X Slim features

-Aside from a smaller, more cylindrical design, the Xbox Series X Slim won’t include a disc drive.
+Aside from a smaller, more cylindrical design, the biggest change to the Xbox Series X Slim is that it won’t include a disc drive.
 That’s a controversial change for many as millions of people still prefer buying games on disc instead of digitally.
 It also means that there won’t be an Xbox console with a disc drive anymore, as the Xbox Series S is also a digital-only console.

-Microsoft could release a disc drive add-on, similar to how Sony is doing for the PS5 Slim.
+Microsoft could release a disc drive add-on, similar to how Sony has for the PS5 Slim.
 But with Best Buy announcing it will no longer sell 4K Blu-ray discs in 2024, perhaps the shift to digital is now upon us.
+The majority of game sales are digital, too, but physical copies remain the best way to get the cheapest prices.

 Other changes to the Xbox Series X Slim include 2TB of storage (an increase of 1TB), improvements to the consoles IO, and WiFi 6E for better throughput, latency, and interference mitigation.